 In case you haven’t figured out, here are 10 daily products that are unbelievably dirtier than your toilet bowl!
 (In no particular order)

 1) Mobile Phones/ Smart Phones

 You’ve probably heard of this many times – mobile phones are extremely dirty, and studies have shown that they are about 7-10 times dirtier than an average household’s toilet bowl!
-It doesn’t come off too much as a surprise though, as we’re always spending so much time on our smart phones.
-Not forgetting, your mobile phone might be placed everywhere in public places out of convenience.
+It doesn’t come off too much as a surprise though.
+As we’re always spending so much time on our smart phones.
+Not forgetting, your mobile phone might placed everywhere in public places out of convenience.